Supa Strikas: Teams

 These are the teams in the Supa Strikas series.
 Teams include:

 Invincible United

-Invincible United are a bad team and are also the main antagonists from South Africa of Italian origins.
+Invincible United are a bad team and are also the main antagonists from South Africa.
 They are Supa Strikas's biggest rivals.
-They were the best team, yet also the meanest and most dishonest, in the Super League.
-Their coach is Vince, the lead striker is Skarra and the current captain is Dooma.
+They were the best team, yet also the meanest and most dishonest in the Super League.
+Their coach is Vince, their lead striker is Skarra and the current captain is Dooma.
 Skarra and Shakes were once best friends, until they both tried out to join Supa Strikas but only Shakes qualified.
 Starting from Season 3, Episode 39, and Season 5, Skarra was replaced by Dooma as the team's captain due his pride preventing him from doing actual teamwork.
 Invincible United players are Dingaan, the team of Snake and their goalkeeper, The Web.
 Their home stadium is called The Vice, with a capacity of 60,000.
 The Façade and the general design of The Vice is based upon the Colosseum in Rome.